 - June 7th, 1984 (age 22) idle 17 months: defeats Sagat Petchyindee at 132 lbs catch-weight, at Rajadamnern Stadium

-- Summer of 1984: defeats kickboxer John Moncayo in America giving up (technically) 5 kgs, but likely much more.
+- July, 1984: defeats kickboxer John Moncayo in America giving up (technically) 5 kgs, but likely much more.
 (No elbows.)
+Olympic Auditorium, Los Angeles California (USA) – note: Moncayo had just lost the WKA Full Contact Middleweight World Title fight vs Rob Kaman (in March)

 - October 6th, 1984 (still 22): defeats Sagat Petchyindee on points, no weigh-in, in Ubon Ratchathani